 - The reported injury was a pre-existing injury or medical condition

 - The reported injury did not occur on the worksite or workplace

 - Evidence that the injury took place is insufficient

-Seeking Compensation Through a Lawsuit
+Seeking Compensation After a Denial

 - Keep all medical records and bills that help you document your injuries and the medical treatment.